 Gift 529 Money Directly to a Parent

-If a grandparent sends withdrawn 529 money to their child (the grandchild’s parent) for the grandchild’s higher-education expenses, that money will count as a parental asset, but likely considered at the lower parental rate.
+If a grandparent sends withdrawn 529 money to their child (the grandchild’s parent) for the grandchild’s higher education expenses, that money will count as a parental asset, but it will likely be considered at the lower parental rate.
 Once again, it’s subject to the IRS gift tax restrictions.

 You don’t have to be a resident of a particular state to enroll in that state’s 529 college savings plan, although there may be tax consequences upon withdrawal.

-How Else Can Grandparents Can Give Money to College Students?
+How Else Can Grandparents Give Money to College Students?

 In some cases, grandparents may be looking for a way to help with college costs and give themselves an advantage when it comes to estate planning.